mulesoft-assets/template-sfdc2sfdc-casecustomobject-bidirectional-sync/README.md

 To be able to match pair Case object in orgA with Case custom object in orgB we needed to extend Case object in orgA with following field.

-+ ExtId__c `Text(50) External ID` external id which is referecing ID of Case__c in orgB
++ ExtId__c `Text(50) External ID` external id which is referencing ID of Case__c in orgB

-Feel free to customize the name of this field, but keep in mind that you will need to update all occurences in flows for this particular field reference.
+Feel free to customize the name of this field, but keep in mind that you will need to update all occurrences in flows for this particular field reference.

 #### Structure of the Case Custom object